datagridsys/skopos-sample-galera/README.md

 git clone https://github.com/datagridsys/skopos-sample-galera.git
 ```

 Label the swarm nodes as described above.
-Verify all swarm node hosts expose the ports 10000-10003 to the outside world.
+Verify all swarm hosts expose the ports 10000-10003 to the outside world.

 From the directory containing the application model and environment files, load the application:
 ```